Why Do I Have Dry Mouth?

 Dry Mouth When You Wake Up

-If you have noticed that when you wake up that your mouth is really dry then it may actually be caused by you sleeping with your mouth open during the night.
-To help you sleep more comfortably and wake up with a mouth that’s less dry, consider putting a humidifier in your room.
+If you have noticed that when you wake up that your mouth is really dry , it may actually be caused by you sleeping with your mouth open during the night.
+To help you sleep more comfortably and wake up with a mouth that’s less dry, consider adding a humidifier in your room.
 The moist air should help coat your mouth and prevent it from drying out so much.

 Posted in: General Dentistry